 Since 1936, 1425 R Street has been Phi Gamma Delta’s home.
 With its central location, literally a few minute walk to most campus buildings and downtown Lincoln, the chapter has one of the best locations on campus.

 With the generosity of Lambda Nu’s Graduate Brothers, the chapter house received a $1.9 million renovation in 2011.
 This complete renovation included:

-- new laundry facility on 2nd and 3rd floors, and,
+- new laundry facility on 2nd and 3rd floors

 Each student suite includes a study room space shared by two bedrooms.
 There are a handful of private rooms, usually reserved for upperclassmen.
-Bedrooms are furnished with bunk beds, dresser and wardrobe.
+Bedrooms are furnished with bunk beds, dressers and wardrobes.

-Brothers and pledges can often be found watching TV (on the theater system) or playing pool in the basement recreation room or studying in the Andersen Study Center or at the conference table located on 1st floor.
+Brothers and pledges can often be found watching TV (on the theater system), playing pool in the basement recreation room, studying in the Andersen Study Center or at the conference table located on 1st floor.

-Lambda Nu’s dining room will comfortably seat over 60 people.
-Meals (including hot breakfast) are provided by a professional kitchen staff Monday to Friday.
-Members have access to leftovers outside of normal dining hours and on the weekends.
+Lambda Nu’s dining room will comfortably seat approximately 60 people.
+Meals (including hot breakfast) are provided by a professional kitchen staff Monday through Friday.
+Members have access to leftovers outside of normal dining hours and on weekends.

-The Andersen Study Center is located in the basement and provides brothers a quite space for individual or small group study.
+The Andersen Study Center is located in the basement and provides brothers a quiet space for individual or small group study.